myhappycity/speech-adversarial-examples/README.md

 Our experiments system: ubuntu16.04
 Tensorflow 1.8, cuda,python3.6

-In addition, in the uploaded .py file, FG.file contains the source code of the FG approach
+In addition, in the uploaded .py file, FG.py file contains the source code of the FG approach